Create Your Own Feminized Marijuana Seeds

 There are different ways to feminize seeds, but only some methods produce seeds that hermie.

-It’s important to understand that hermies can happen several different ways.
+It’s important to understand that hermies can happen in several different ways.
 And the different types of hermies affect what genes are being passed on to the seeds.

 What Causes Hermies?